cloudpro-dev/cake-manager/README.md

 ```

 ## Testing
-When the `package` command is run, all client-side and server-side tests will be executed.
+When the Maven `package` target is run, all client-side and server-side tests will be executed as part of the build.

 ### React  (Client-side)
 All testing is performed using the [Jest](https://jestjs.io/docs/tutorial-react) test runner and the React [Testing Library](https://testing-library.com).